Sure Dividend

 Competitive Advantages & Recession Performance

-Universal Corporation’s chief business tends to see a reliable consumer, even if tobacco usage has declined.
+Universal Corporation’s chief business tends to rely on a reliable consumer, even though tobacco usage has declined.
 Consumers who do smoke are likely to seek out tobacco products regardless of the state of the economy.
-This makes business reliable even in an unreliable time.
+This makes the business reliable even in an unreliable time.

 While earnings growth has been weak in recent years, Universal Corporation navigated the last recession very well.
 The company’s earnings-per-share before, during, and after the Great Recession are listed below:

-Universal Corporation’s earnings-per-share improved more than 41% from 2007 through 2009 during what was a very difficult environment for many companies in the market.
+Universal Corporation’s earnings per share improved by more than 41% from 2007 through 2009, during a challenging market environment for many companies.

-Earnings-per-share did not start to suffer their steep decline until after the worst part of the recession had taken place.
-It should be noted that the company still has not taken out its 2009 high for annual earnings-per-share.
+Earnings per share did not start to suffer a steep decline until after the worst of the recession had passed.
+It is worth noting that the company has yet to reach its 2009 high for annual earnings per share.

-Generally, we believe that the relatively resilient demand for tobacco leaves will keep producing relatively robust results for the company even during challenging economic periods.
-This was demonstrated again both during the COVID-19 pandemic in 2020 and the current tough macroeconomic landscape.
+Generally, we believe that the relatively resilient demand for tobacco leaves will continue to produce relatively robust results for the company, even during challenging economic periods.
+This was demonstrated again during both the COVID-19 pandemic in 2020 and the current challenging macroeconomic landscape.

 Valuation & Expected Returns

-Like all stocks, Universal Corporation’s total returns will consist of dividend payments, earnings growth, and valuation changes.
-Using the annualized dividend of $3.20, shares of Universal Corporation yield 6.8%.
+Like all stocks, Universal Corporation’s total returns will consist of dividend payments, earnings growth, and changes in valuation.
+Using the annual dividend of $3.28, shares of Universal Corporation yield 5.7%.

 The dividend payout ratio has climbed steadily in recent years.
-The payout ratio was 84% in fiscal 2023, but the projected payout ratio for this fiscal year is a slightly more reasonable 70%.
-We don’t believe a dividend cut is imminent, but do advise caution with regards to the dividend.
-At the very least, it is likely dividend growth will be weak until earnings growth accelerates.
+It was 84% in fiscal 2023, but the projected payout ratio for this fiscal year is more reasonable 71%.
+We don’t believe a dividend cut is imminent, but we advise caution regarding the dividend.
+At the very least, dividend growth is likely to remain weak until earnings growth accelerates.

-Due to the company’s rather weak performance for profitability over the last 10 years, we anticipate modest earnings growth of just 1.5% annually over the next five years.
+Due to the company’s relatively weak performance in terms of profitability over the last decade, we anticipate modest earnings growth of 1.5% annually over the next five years.
 Still, this will positively contribute to shareholder returns.

-Finally, expansion of the valuation multiple is not unlikely in our view.
-With expected earnings-per-share of $4.60 for fiscal year 2024, shares are trading with a price-to-earnings ratio of 10.2.
-With our target valuation of 12 times earnings, multiple expansion could add 3.3% annually to returns over the next five years.
+Finally, in our view, expansion of the valuation multiple is not unlikely.
+With an expected earnings per share of $4.60 for fiscal year 2025, shares are trading at a price-to-earnings ratio of 12.6.
+With our target valuation of 13 times earnings, multiple expansion could add 1.0% annually to returns over the next five years.

 Therefore, expected total returns would consist of the following:

-In total, we expect annual returns of 10.1% over the next five years.
-This is enough of a projection to warrant a buy rating for Universal Corporation.
+In total, we expect annual returns of 8.2% over the next five years.
+This projection warrants a hold rating for Universal Corporation.
 We note that the stock has a certain level of appeal for income investors due to the very high yield, even if dividend growth is likely to remain muted.

 Final Thoughts

-While Universal Corporation offers a high yield, it also has had difficulty growing earnings in more than a decade, which in turn has caused the dividend growth rate to slow considerably as well.
+While Universal Corporation offers a high yield, it has also struggled to grow earnings for more than a decade, which in turn has caused the dividend growth rate to slow considerably.

-The company’s dividend growth has not been accompanied by earnings growth, which has resulted in a higher dividend payout ratio.
-The good news is that the expected payout ratio for the current fiscal year should be lower than previous years.
+The company’s dividend growth has not been accompanied by earnings growth, resulting in a higher dividend payout ratio.
+The good news is that the expected payout ratio for the current fiscal year is expected to be lower than in previous years.

-In addition, total return potential earns Universal Corporation a buy rating from Sure Dividend.
+In addition, total return potential earns Universal Corporation a hold rating from Sure Dividend.

 Thanks for reading this article.
 Please send any feedback, corrections, or questions to support@suredividend.com.